continuationlabs/insync/README.md

 __Arguments__

 * `function` - The function you want to eventually apply all arguments to.
-* `arguments...` - Any number of arguments to automatically apply when the continuation is called.
+* `...arguments` - Any number of arguments to automatically apply when the continuation is called.

 __Example__